ladislas/Bare-Arduino-Project/README.md

 The full procedure is detailed in [INSTALL.md](./INSTALL.md).

+## Bugs

+If you encounter some issues while using the [Bare-Arduino-Project](https://github.com/WeAreLeka/bare-arduino-project), please first report the issue [here in this repo issue tracker](https://github.com/WeAreLeka/bare-arduino-project/issues) and **not in Arduino-Makefile**.

+It will allow us to investigate first and not overflow the Arduino-Makefile issue tracker.

 ## Text editors

 Because we are so awesome, we also provide your with 2 famous text editors configurations!